• Home

 Categories: Mobile Workforce Vehicle Reimbursement

-While a fleet or company car program has been a popular option, more companies are beginning to realize there are better programs to consider.
-Whether the search for a new reimbursement program is for cost savings, reducing administrative tasks, or something else, there are strong alternatives to fleet.
+While a fleet, or company car program, has been a popular option, more companies are beginning to realize there are better programs to consider.
+Whether the search for a new reimbursement program is for cost savings, reducing administrative tasks or something else, there are strong alternatives to fleet.
+One common move companies often make is from fleet to car allowance.
+But is it the best choice?
+Or is there another, better fleet alternative?

 Switching from fleet to allowance?